felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Automatic Catalog Push

-To update your menu on Uber Eats every time your catalog is updated on HubRise, tick **Enable automatic catalog push** in this section.
-This option is turned off by default.
+To synchronize your HubRise catalog with Uber Eats whenever it is updated, select the **Enable automatic catalog push** checkbox.

 ### Opening Hours